 Arterial thoracic outlet syndrome secondary to hypertrophy of the anterior scalene muscle

-One article on PainSci cites Qaja 2017: Does Massage Increase Circulation?
+One page on PainSci cites Qaja 2017: Does Massage Increase Circulation?

 original abstract †Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.